Fumiya-Iwashige/MFM-Inv-Ga/README.md

 # MFM-Inv-Ga
 This repository provides R codes for MFM-Inv-Ga and MFM-Ga.
-These methods are proposed by the following paper.
+These methods are dealt with in the following paper.

 Iwashige.
 F., Hashimoto.
-S. (2025), Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights. 	arXiv:2501.18854
+S. (2025).
+Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights. 	arXiv:2501.18854

 This repository has the following function files.